 Since the book’s publication last summer, Snyder was interviewed by Trevor Noah on The Daily Show and appeared on Fresh Air, Diane Rehm’s On My Mind, Newsday BBC, The New York Times Book Review Podcast, C-Span’s Book TV, and many others.
 She has been asked to speak with lawmakers and state congresses, at the upcoming Women in the World Summit in New York, and at the United Nations.

-Change needs to come from above, too, Snyder says.
-First, she wants to see the Violence Against Women’s Act reauthorized and better funded.
+Change needs to come from above, too.
+First, Snyder wants to see the Violence Against Women’s Act reauthorized and better funded.
 She wants our batterers’ intervention systems to include gender education and restorative justice as their key philosophies.
 And she wants self-defense laws to start accounting for gender and differences in intent.
 “When men kill their partners, they kill them because they are losing control; their partners are leaving them or trying to gain some agency in their lives,” she explains.
 “But when women kill their partners, it’s because they believe they are about to be killed.”

 And then there are gun laws and background checks.
 Owning a gun is one of the top three risk factors for domestic homicide.
 “Guns make a dangerous situation lethal,” Snyder says.
 And for every woman who is killed by a gun, nine are almost killed.
 All too often, guns turn a domestic violence episode into a domestic homicide.